vmarcinko/teuta/README.md

 (defprotocol Divider
   (divide [this n1 n2] "Divides 2 numbers and returns vector [:ok result].
 In case of error, [:error "Some error description"] will be returned"))
 ```
-Unlike here, component interfaces will mostly contain multiple related functions.
+Unlike this example, component interfaces will mostly contain multiple related functions.

 Request-handler components, such as web handlers, usually don't have a working interface since we don't "pull" them for some functionality,
-they just need to be started and stopped by container, thus they just implement Lifecycle protocol.
+they just need to be started and stopped by container, thus implement Lifecycle protocol.

 Default implementation of our divider component will naturally return the result of dividing the numbers, but in case of division by zero, it will also send notification about the thing to alarmer component.
 Placing component implementation in separate namespace is just a nice way of separating component interface and implementation.